Tunable reciprocal and nonreciprocal contributions to 1D Coulomb Drag: Results

+Quantitatively, the nonreciprocal drag signal exhibits power-law exponents notably different than the quadratic temperature dependence predicted by non-interacting models \cite{levchenko_coulomb_2008}.
+Further theoretical work, including strong electron-electron interactions within the Luttinger liquid framework, will likely be required to provide a better comparison to our experimental data.
+Within the MT formalism, numerous models have predicted a power-law dependence for reciprocal 1D Coulomb drag, albeit in the single-subband limit.
+For non-identical wires, density-independent power-law exponents of relatively large value, $B = 5$ \cite{pustilnik_coulomb_2003, Aristov_2007} or $B = 4$ \cite{pereira_spin_2010} have been predicted for forward-scattering induced drag.
+However, the reported power-law exponents clearly show density-dependent oscillations, even within a single subband, and as such do not readily match these predictions.

-Neither model appears to appropriately reflect our data.
-The interaction-dependent results lead to $K_{c} > 1$, a value inconsistent with repulsive interactions.
-However, the density-dependent results do not reflect the fact that the extracted power-law exponents exhibit a density dependence.
-Models for Coulomb drag between two spin-incoherent TLLs \cite{fiete_coulomb_2006} predict a power-law exponent of $8K_C-3$ in the high-temperature regime when the Fermi energy is higher than the spin exchange energy.
-While this model would yield a Luttinger interaction parameter of $K_c=0.875$ for $B=4$, consistent with repulsive electron-electron interactions, this model is only applicable at low electron density where $n a_{B} <1$.
-Here n is the 1D electron density and $a_{B} = 10.2 nm$ is the GaAs Bohr radius.
-From our estimates, such a low density can only be achieved in the single subband regime, and this model cannot readily explain the large density-dependent power-law exponents observed in our devices.
-This highlights the need for more theoretical work to grasp the richness of Coulomb drag between multi-channel quantum wires away from the ballistic regime.
+For wires with minimal disorder and matched density, backscattering models predict a power-law exponent of $B =2K_{c} - 1$ \cite{klesse_coulomb_2000}.
+However, within this model, the extracted power-law exponent values lead to $K_{c} > 1$.
+Repulsive interactions for moderately separated quantum wires are expected to yield $K_{c} < 1$, a result that is incompatible with our observations.
+However, repulsive interactions can still yield $K_{c} > 1$ for wires in very close proximity such that the small momentum scattering coupling, within the g-ology framework \cite{voit_one-dimensional_1995}, are nearly equal \cite{klesse_coulomb_2000}.
+Additional theoretical work would be required to explore this possibility and verify whether matched density models apply to non-identical wires in the presence of disorder in the multi-subband regime.
+Models for Coulomb drag between two spin-incoherent TLLs \cite{fiete_coulomb_2006} predict a power-law exponent of $8K_c-3$ in the high-temperature regime when the Fermi energy is higher than the spin exchange energy.
+Although this model would yield a Luttinger interaction parameter of $K_c = 0.875$ for $B = 4$, consistent with repulsive electron-electron interactions for moderately separated wires, it is only applicable at low electron density where $n a_{B} <1$.
+Here, $n$ is the 1D electron density and $a_{B} = 10.2 nm$ is the GaAs Bohr radius.
+From our estimates, such a low density can only be achieved in the single subband regime, and is not consistent with our results obtained at larger density.
+Therefore, none of the theoretical reciprocal Coulomb drag models accurately reflect the large, density-dependent power-law exponents observed in the multi-subband regime.
+In addition, neither of these models readily explains the discrepancy observed between the power-law exponents extracted from reciprocal and nonreciprocal Coulomb drag.
+This highlights the need for more theoretical work to grasp the richness of Coulomb drag between multi-channel quantum wires away from the ballistic regime.\\